pmidford/arachadmin/README.md

 # Arachadmin

-This is a web2py tool for managing information going into arachnolingua (there will be an accompanying tool that should handle a lot of the OWL generation).
+This is a web2py tool for managing information going into arachnolingua via a MySQL database.
+OwlBuilder (https://github.com/pmidford/owlbuilder) is accompanying tool to generate owl/rdf from the database.

 ## Copyright and License